uptechteam/react-native-cookbook/architecture.md

 the architecture.
 There are lots of amazing people who can explain these preferences much better, repeating or copy pasting their words would be both a waste of time and disservice to their work.
-So please check all the shared resources thoroughly, and research more on your own if the resources provided are not enough, or you feel they are not compatible with your current level of understanding.
+So please check all the shared resources thoroughly, and research more on your own if the resources provided are not enough, or you feel that they are not compatible with your current level of understanding.

 ## Language Preferences